Albert0i/RU330/security2.md

 ![alt by name space](img/by_namespace.png)

-Any restriction on keys should be considered carefully as they must be built into the design of your keys when implementing your applications.OK, so that's ACLs in a nutshell.
+Any restriction on keys should be considered carefully as they must be built into the design of your keys when implementing your applications.
+OK, so that's ACLs in a nutshell.

 **Benefits of Access Control Lists**
 - Command and Key Restrictions